shreyanmitra/shreyanmitra.github.io/_pages/about.md

 In addition to my research, I am also the President and Co-founder of [Computing for Environmental and Social Advocacy (CESA)](https://uwcesa.github.io), a 30+ member team affiliated with the University of Washington Allen School that focuses on applied topics such as an AI-driven solution to the climate crisis and a software tool to check for potential ethical violations/accessibility concerns in code.
 Currently, we're working on modeling pollution in disadvantaged communities of the Puget Sound area.

+In my free time, I enjoy playing cricket.
+I am the President of the Husky Cricket Club at the University of Washington, and always open for a late afternoon game.

 ## About this site
 This is my professional portfolio.
 Here, you'll find examples of my research, publications, and teaching experience.
 However, wherever possible, I have included links to external sites if you want to learn more about me as a person.